Newsflash: we aren’t the only submersible pressure sensor manufacturer in the world, but we might be the best.

 7) Foundation of Quality

-On top of the options, the PT-500 is built with highly durable laser welds, includes temperature compensation, comes with a Class 1 division 1 intrinsically safe certification, and comes with Lightning protection built into the unit (instead of requiring you to purchase additional hardware as an afterthought).
+On top of the options, the PT-500 is built with highly durable laser welds, includes temperature compensation, comes with a Class 1 division 1 intrinsically safe certification, and comes with lightning transient protection built into the unit (instead of requiring you to purchase additional hardware as an afterthought).

 Bottom line?
 Our PT-500 is well-built and well-equipped to meet your needs in a variety of harsh environments.

-Give us a call to discuss your application.
+Give our Measurement Experts a call to discuss your application.
 If our PT-500 isn't the right sensor for you, we'll tell you.
 But chances are, it will give you reliable service for many years.